infrared/perl-Text-Optional/README.md

     conf(igure) t(erminal)

-The text enclosed by parentheses are optional, and any sequence of optional text will return as valid.
+The text enclosed by parentheses is optional, and any sequence of optional text will return true.

 For the above example, the following tests will return true: